luisanuneze/test-task-1/README.md

 4.2 Please relocate the `page section component` files if you find a better place for them to live.

+Optimized file architecture is based on naming conventions.
+Avoiding single word components like Header.vue or Footer.vue, choose prefixing them with its function.
+**Reusable globally registered UI components** AppPrefixedName.vue / BasePrefixedName.vue
+AppHeader.vue
+**Single-instance components where only one can be active at the same time** ThePrefixedName.vue
+TheSidebar.vue

 ### 5. Shared Page Data

 Where is the best place and what is the best time to request shared page data (e.g. `Navbar`, `Footer`, `Social Media Icons`, `Contact Details`, etc...) from the server in a `Nuxt.js` app?
 Let's say you have an api endpoint to get all shared data.
 Something like `/api/shared`.
 From this endpoint you want to get all shared data, that you need to reuse in many components all over again.
 You want to use it in the navbar, in the footer and sometimes in single components, so you want to call it only once.
 Where do you call it?

 Please write an answer below, or (**even better**) demonstrate it, right in the code.
 Please tell us a few words about your decision.

+**Taking into consideration an API endpoint that calls shared data, I call it from a plugin that contains an async function that will dispatch a function in which the data is fetched.
+This plugin can then be called wherever it’s needed.**